Blog

 How many board members does a 501(c)(3) need?
 Most states require 3+ directors plus a president, secretary, and treasurer.
 State rules and term limits inside.

-41 states require nonprofits to register before fundraising.
-What counts as solicitation, who's exempt, typical fees ($0–$400), renewal deadlines, and penalties.
+41 states require nonprofits to register before soliciting donations.
+Who must register, who's exempt, 2026 fees ($0–$400), and renewal deadlines.

 Eight steps from idea to IRS determination letter: validate your mission, incorporate in your state ($25–$150), get an EIN (free), draft bylaws, hold your organizational meeting, file Form 1023 or 1023-EZ ($275–$600), complete state registrations, and set up compliance systems.